maikszusevics/CICD_pipeline/README.md

 This goes a step further than continuous delivery; every development change that passes integration tests will be released to customers.
 There is no manual deploy button to click unlike with only continuous delivery.

 ![image](https://user-images.githubusercontent.com/110176257/187890739-3887589c-7bd4-44e1-ac6c-3d3ba2d2cab7.png)

+Steps:

+- Create ec2
+- create security group
+- allow jenkins ip to ssh in
+- allow any rules required
+- create 3rd job in jenkins
+- get code from main branch
+- copy (scp) to new ec2
+- run script to install dependencies
+- the 3rd job must only be triggered if the second job was successful
+- first iteration run npm install and npm start manually
+- 4th job launch the app, launched if 3rd was success
+- pm2 kill all - Create 5th job to create db host variable
+- npm start